The Revised Comprehensive Plan is Now Available

 We are happy to share that a revised draft comprehensive plan has been released.

-Go to the homepage of the Envision Evanston 2045 website and click "New Draft Plan"!
+Go to the homepage of the Envision Evanston 2045 website to find the most recent version of the plan.

 Continue to stay engaged